JOIN THE 2023 NYCDOE BATTLE OF THE BOROUGHS

-- All students grades K-12 can participate
+- All students in grades K-12 can participate.

-- Student submissions will be judged by a panel of experts from the NYCDOE and Microsoft.
-Judges will use this rubric to assess students’ Minecraft solutions.
+- Submissions will be judged by a panel of experts from the NYCDOE and Microsoft using this rubric (available in 9 languages) to assess students’ Minecraft solutions.
 Judges will add an additional rating to the builds with the highest scores from each grade to showcase the Best Pitch, Most Innovative, and Most Impactful.
-The best submissions from each grade will be showcased on a FlipGrid Mixtape in the first week of June.
+The best submissions from each grade will be showcased.

 How to Participate in the Challenge

 - Review the 2023 Battle of the Boroughs Student Guide (grades K-5 or 6-12).

 - You can access the NYC World in the New & Featured section of the game.
 You can also find it in the library in the sustainability section.
 In addition, you can directly download the 2023 Battle of the Boroughs Minecraft World.